-When the DSL is unavailable, Mrs Liane Moore, Mrs Freya Carroll and Mrs Catherine Palmer will act as cover.
+When the DSL is unavailable, the deputies - Mrs Liane Moore, Mrs Freya Carroll and Mr Daniel Chapman - will act as cover.

-In the very unlikely event the DSL and deputies are not available, Mrs Louise Osborne (Business Manager) will contact the DSL or DDSL via their personal telephone numbers.
+In the unlikely event that the DSL and deputies are not available, Mrs Louise Osborne (Business Manager) will contact the DSL or DDSL via their personal telephone numbers.